Did you know that essential oils can help you boost your cognitive functions, such as focus and memory, and improve your productivity?

 Another issue that plenty of us suffer from, especially as we get older, is memory loss.
 Now, serious memory loss can be a symptom of something quite serious, but if you are simply finding yourself becoming a little forgetful during your workday.

-At least one experiment conducted by the University of Northumbria found that rosemary can have a positive effect on people over 65 years of age in regards to their memory function.
+At least one experiment conducted by the University of Northumbria found that rosemary can have a positive effect on people over 65 years of age in regard to their memory function.
 Other tests have shown evidence that rosemary could stimulate brain tissue due to various compounds found within the plant itself.

 This shouldn’t be taken as a ‘complete fix’ for memory loss (especially if it is severe or degenerative), but rather a useful tool for tasks that may require you to be a little more ‘on the ball’ when it comes to recalling information.